Ericsson/codechecker/docs/analyzer/user_guide.md

   --z3                  Enable the z3 solver backend.
 This allows reasoning
                         over more complex queries, but performance is worse than the default range-based constraint solver.
+  --z3-refutation       Enable the Z3 SMT Solver backend to reduce false
+                        positives.
+The results of the ranged based constraint solver in the Clang Static Analyzer will be cross checked with the Z3 SMT solver.
+This should not cause that much of a slowdown compared to using the Z3 solver only.

 checker configuration: